Kozphy/go_learn/basic_go/dsa/design_pattern/Structural_design_patterns.md

 A composite is `a group of similar objects in a single object`.

 Objects are stored in a tree form to persist the whole hierarchy.
 The composite pattern is used to change a hierarchical collection of objects.
 The composite pattern is modeled on a heterogeneous collection.
 New types of objects can be added without changing the interface and the client code.

+The composite pattern comprises the `component` interface, `component` class, composite, and client:

+- The `component` interface defines the default behavior of all objects and behaviors for accessing the components of the composite.
+- The `composite` and `component` classes implement the `component` interface.
+- The client interacts with the component interface to invoke methods in the composite.